syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-PDF.md

 {% endhighlight %}
 {% endtabs %}

-#### RepeatHeaders
+### RepeatHeaders

-You can choose to show/hide the column headers on each page of the exported PDF document by using the [DataGridPdfExportOption.RepeatHeaders](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~RepeatHeaders.html) property.
+You can show or hide the column headers on each page of the exported PDF document by using the [DataGridPdfExportOption.RepeatHeaders](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridPdfExportOption~RepeatHeaders.html) property.
 The default value is true.

 {% tabs %}
 {% highlight c# %}